VividCortex/angular-recaptcha/README.md

 Secure Token
 ------------

-If you want to use a secure token pass it along with the site key as an html attribute.
+If you want to use a secure token pass it along with the site key as an HTML attribute.

 ```html
 <div